vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard/deploy-dashboard.md

 $ nohup ./nebula-httpd &
 ```

-After the service is started, you can return `<IP>:8090` in the browser to check whether the service is started normally.
+After the service is started, you can enter `<IP>:8090` in the browser to check whether the service is started normally.

 ### How to deploy the `nebula-graph-dashboard` service